ecolijah/Beck/README.md

 # Beck Chatbot

-Beck is an AI-powered chatbot that uses the OpenAI API and speech recognition to engage in interactive conversations with users.
+Beck is an AI-powered chatbot that uses the OpenAI API, PineConeDB client, and speech recognition to engage in interactive conversations with users.
+(Supplemented by conversational memory as well as long-term memory enabled through use of a vector database.)

 ![Example Image](example.png)

 ## Features

+- Long-term memory: Beck can recall details from past conversations, by querying a vector databse for relevant conversations.
 - Voice activation: Beck can listen to user queries through the microphone and respond accordingly.
 - Text-based interaction: Users can also communicate with Beck by typing their queries.
-- Rolling message log: Beck maintains a rolling log of user and AI responses for reference during the conversation, enabling conversational memory.
+- Rolling message log: Beck maintains a rolling log of user chats and AI responses for reference during the conversation. in combination with long-term memory supplied by a vector database.
 - Text-to-speech conversion: Beck will convert AI responses into speech for a more interactive experience.
 - Easy configuration: The chatbot can be customized by adjusting settings and environment variables.
 - Customizable experience: By altering the 'prompt.txt', users can easily cuztomize their experience in a variety of ways.